NanoComp/meep/doc/docs/C++_Developer_Information.md

 ### File Organization

 The core Meep C++ simulation code (all of the physics) is located in the `src/` directory, with C++ tests in the `tests/` directory.
-The `libmeepgeom/` directory provides a C++ library to specify Meep geometries in terms of a list of geometric objects (spheres, cylinders, boxes) with various material properties (via [libctl](https://libctl.readthedocs.io)'s geometry library), and is also used by the Python interface.
+The module `src/meepgeom.cpp` provides a C++ interface to specify Meep geometries in terms of a list of geometric objects (spheres, cylinders, boxes) with various material properties (via [libctl](https://libctl.readthedocs.io)'s geometry library), and is also used by the Python interface.